nguyenkhacbaoanh/Ritmic-modules/README.md

 # Ritmic modules

 This is the ritmic module main repository.
-It contain the endpoint an instruction to start automatically a ritmic module into a rapsberry.
+It contains the endpoint an instructions to install automatically a ritmic module into a raspberry.

 ## Requirements
 - Python 3
 - Systemctl
--
+- Pip3 dependencies related to differents modules

 ## Get started
 Create a `ritmic` user on your machine , log in it, and clone this repository on your device on the `/home/ritmic/` folder.